Alerts

 The CDC wants to ensure you take steps to care for yourself by getting a flu shot and understanding the difference between COVID-19 and the flu.

-• Influenza (flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
+Influenza (flu) and COVID-19 are both contagious respiratory illnesses, but they are caused by different viruses.
 COVID-19 is caused by infection with a coronavirus called SARS-CoV-2, and flu is caused by infection with influenza viruses.
 Because COVID-19 is a new virus, it seems to be spreading through the human population much faster than flu.
 With the flu, most of us are carrying some level of antibody protection from a previous year's exposure or from a vaccine.
 Additionally, the fatality rate is much higher for COVID-19 than the flu.
+These are both more dangerous than the common cold.

-• Yes.
-The CDC recently announced that it is safe to receive flu vaccines and COVID-19 vaccines simultaneously.
+Yes, it’s safe.
+Multiple vaccines, including the COVID-19 vaccine, can be administered in the same visit.
+If you or your child have a strong immune response to vaccines, vaccines could be administered about two weeks apart.
+Just remember, it takes about 2 weeks for the body to build up an antibody response.
 All people at least 6 months of age without certain underlying conditions can receive a flu vaccine, while those 5 years and older can receive a COVID-19 vaccine.
 According to the CDC, people 12 years and older should get their COVID-19 booster.

 Schedule a flu shot at your local pharmacy or call your provider’s office.